 - The data disk becomes an empty disk if it was originally an empty disk.

-- The data disk stores the data recorded in the source snapshot if it was created from a snapshot.
+- The data disk retains the data recorded in the source snapshot if it was created from a snapshot.

-- For a Windows instance, after you re-initialize its data disk, the data disk is ready for use without additional operations regardless of its original status.
+- For a Windows instance, after you re-initialize a data disk, the data disk is ready for use without additional operations regardless of its original status.

 - For a Linux instance:

-- If the data disk was created from a snapshot, the data disk stores only the data recorded in the source snapshot after it is re-initialized.
-You do not need to mount the partitions again, but all the data generated after the disk is created is lost.
+- If a data disk was created from a snapshot, the data disk stores only the data recorded in the source snapshot after it is re-initialized.
+You do not need to mount the partitions again, but all the data generated after the disk was created is lost.